simetzge/Masterarbeit/README.md

 # Masterarbeit

-This reposetory contains a tool for the detection of boards in archeological excavations.
+This repository contains a tool for the detection of boards in archeological excavations.

 To get the tool running, a few steps are necessary: